thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Action Axiom
-Human action is purposeful: you choose among options to reach ends you prefer.
-Under scarcity, each choice carries tradeoffs that play out over time.
-With an uncertain future, you use judgment to speculate about what is most likely to satisfy.
-Social science begins by treating behavior as meaningful action (ends + beliefs).
-Action is the foundation of inquiry.[^2]
+Human action is purposeful—you choose among options to reach ends you prefer.
+Because resources are scarce, every choice involves tradeoffs that unfold over time.
+Facing an uncertain future, you rely on judgment to speculate about what will best satisfy your goals.
+Social science begins by treating behavior as meaningful action, combining your ends with your beliefs.
+This understanding of action forms the foundation of inquiry.[^2]

 ---